aws/amazon-freertos/cmake/README.md

 #### Commandline instructions

 You can use `VENDOR` and `BOARD` to specify which MCU you are targeting, and `COMPILER` to tell which compiler you want to use.
-For example,
+For example, issue the following command from the root directory.

 ```sh
 # `-S` and `-B` options tell CMake where our source code is and where to